CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 ### 3.3 Design Decisions

 #### 3.3.1 AutocompleteManager
 * The AutocompleteManager implements a request and response design.
+This is done to make autocomplete as modular as possible so that it is easy to use for other projects.
-* To use the Autocomplete feature, a response object is created with the command and the current cursor position and sent to the AutomcompleteManager.
+* To use the Autocomplete feature, a request object is created with the command and the current cursor position and sent to the AutomcompleteManager.
 * The AutocompleteManager will create a response with the new command with the autocompleted command as well as the new cursor position.

 #### 3.3.2 CommandHistoryManager
 * CommandHistoryManager implements a Singleton design as all command history that has been typed previous affect data that persists throughout the application.
+* The underlying data structure used is a doubly linked list to iterate through previous successfully executed commands.

 #### 3.3.3 SaveAs & Load Feature
 * SaveAs and Load feature utilizes the EventsCenter to update the managers of each component (UI, Storage, Model, Logic)
+* This is done so future interactions from the user will persist into the new location provided

 ## 4. Testing